-How to obtain a work permit in Austria?
+How to obtain a work permit – Immigration to Vienna

 Beyond the issue of education or the reason why you are immigrating to Austria, if you want to work, you have three options in terms of work permits.
 In any of the cases, which one you have to apply to will depend on your status and conditions in Austria, whether you are only temporary or indefinite, and factors of this nature.

 These are the three types of work permits you can apply for when you immigrate to Austria: